suzannepach/203-accelerate/wp-content/plugins/sg-security/readme.txt

 SiteGround Security is the all-in-one security solution for your WordPress website.

 == Description ==

-With the carefully selected and easy to configure functions the plugin provides everything you need to secure your website and prevent a number of threats such as brute-force attacks, compromised login, data leaks, and more.
+With the carefully selected and easy to configure functions the [SiteGround Security](https://www.siteground.com/wordpress-plugins/siteground-security) plugin provides everything you need to secure your website and prevent a number of threats such as brute-force attacks, compromised login, data leaks, and more.

 == Login Settings ==